-My research and teaching interests range from media history, communication theory and specific text evaluation (including feature film, television and video games) to sociopolitical issues such as power, discourse, media and communications policy and governmental theory.
-My research focus is mainly surveillance studies, with an emphasis on CCTV and camera-based surveillance technologies.
+Jeff’s research and teaching interests range from media history, communication theory and specific text evaluation (including feature film, television and video games) to sociopolitical issues such as power, discourse, media and communications policy and political theory.
+His research focus is primarily surveillance studies, with an emphasis on image-focused surveillance technologies.

 I am willing to supervise graduate students in the areas of visual culture, surveillance studies and media theory.